About Us

 Details of this period

-The Medical Sciences Addition (now called the Medical Sciences Building) was completed in two phases (phase 1 1962, phase 2 1966).
+The Medical Sciences Addition, now called the Medical Sciences Building, was completed in two phases: phase 1 in 1962, and phase 2 in 1966.
 This greatly expanded the amount of space available to the Department of Physiology.
 It was also at this time that the course offerings for graduate students expanded beyond a three semester physiology course, seminar in selected fields of physiology, physiology seminar, and research in physiology.
 The listings in the Graduate College Bulletin for the Department of Physiology were:

 The advanced courses offered by the Department would change over time reflecting the changes in faculty over time.